 Everything you always wanted to know about home colorectal cancer tests but were afraid to ask

-Colorectal cancer is almost entirely preventable with a colorectal cancer screening.
+Colorectal cancer is the second most common cause of cancer death, and it's almost entirely preventable with a colorectal cancer screening.
 The American Cancer Society recommends that adults begin colorectal cancer screening at age 45.
 Your doctor may recommend beginning screening earlier if you're at increased risk for colorectal cancer based on factors such as your personal and family history of colorectal cancer or colon polyps that can become cancer.

 Several screening tests can be used to find polyps or colorectal cancer.

-"While the gold standard is colonoscopy, home-based screenings are also an option for some people at average risk," says Malini Mathur, MD, gastroenterologist at Lankenau Medical Center, part of Main Line Health.
+"While the gold standard is colonoscopy, home-based screenings are also an option for some people at average risk," says Robert B. Noone, Jr., MD, colon and rectal surgeon at Lankenau Medical Center, part of Main Line Health.
 "If you're hesitant about having a colonoscopy, a home-based test is better than no test at all.
 It's important to talk to your doctor about which test is right for you and how often you should be screened."

 What home colorectal cancer test options are available?